Yomguithereal/mtgnode/README.md

 Choose a set and then : 1 click to add or remove cards.

 Game interface :
+* click on the deck to draw cards
-* drag your cards to move them.
+* drag the cards on the game to play
-* cards in your hand have a blue border.
+* put them back in your hand the same way
-* double click to reveal or conceal them.
-* right click to tap them.
+* right click the cards to tap them
-* use the life counter to update your hp.

 The controls are still pretty basic and you should try and avoid playing cards using tokens or dealing with the library